-Plugins in WordPress give you the power to add functionality and features to your site without having to write a single line of code but there some 50000 plugins and adding just 20 or more makes your site heavy and slow.
-I’m not telling to stop using but reduce and make the best of them using some simple practices
+Plugins in WordPress give us the power to add more functionality and features to our site without having to write a single line of code but, there some 50000+ plugins and adding just 20 or more can make our site heavy and slow.
+In this post I’ll explain how I use fewer plugins on my site.

-What is the purpose of your Website ?
+What is the purpose of our Website ?

-It’s a simple answer yet makes a lot of sense.
-For example, this is my blog to share what I learn and experiment, with a primary purpose to read, write, and deliver articles.
-Or if it’s a company website we need a welcoming design and impressive User Interface because customers/visitors should remember and like the quality of it.
+It’s a simple answer, and makes a lot of sense.
+For example, this is my blog to share my code and experiments, with a primary purpose to read, write, refer, and deliver/publish.
+Or if it is another company website, we need a welcoming design on the homepage and impress the customers/visitors.
+If we are sure about the purpose of our site half of the optimizing is done.

-We can talk about those all day but if just four of these plugins are enough, but then Why do we bloat our site with so many, and what’s the advantage of carefully choosing to have fewer plugins?
+We can talk about plugins all day but, just four of these plugins are enough.
+Then Why do we bloat our site with so many, and what’s the advantage of carefully choosing to have fewer plugins?
 Let me explain

 - More plugins* = More requests = Slow website